 If you don’t meet the English language requirements for your course, you might be able to come to Sheffield and study at our English Language Teaching Centre (ELTC).
 We run full-time pre-entry courses throughout the year designed to help you reach your target level.
 You can take the IELTS or University of Sheffield English Proficiency test.

 Get in touch with our experts at the International Office if you'd like to know more about any aspect of coming to study at Sheffield.
 Or meet them in person – the team visits countries all over the world to talk to people about taking a PhD at Sheffield.

-There are around 5,000 international students at the University, from 125 different countries and many faith backgrounds.
+The University has students from many faith backgrounds.
 We have prayer rooms and a multifaith chaplaincy representing all the major religions on campus.
 There is also a room for prayer, worship, quiet reflection and meditation.

 Other routes to a PhD

 Some of our departments offer PhDs with Integrated Studies, which means you spend an initial year taking taught modules and a short research project, so you learn the research skills you'll need before progressing to a PhD.

 Check department web pages for the latest course details.